 (American, born May 7, 1949) is a renowned sculptor, known for sculpting horses from materials such as wood and metal.
 Butterfield was born in San Diego, CA, on the same day as the 75th running of the Kentucky Derby, a fact that she claims to be the source of inspiration for her tendency to sculpt horses.
 Manuel Neri

 , a artist renowned for sculpting the female form, mentored Butterfield, another factor she has cited in steering her away from depicting women in her work.

 (1981), and Blanket Saddle

 .
 Butterfield has received numerous awards, including a National Endowment for the Arts Individual Artist Fellowship, an American Academy of Achievement Award, and a Guggenheim Memorial Fellowship.

-Butterfield has participated in a number of exhibitions including those held at The Sacramento Valley at San Francisco State College in San Francisco, CA, in 1972,the Israel Museum in Jerusalem, Israel, in 1981, and the Greg Kucera Gallery
+Butterfield has participated in a number of exhibitions including those held at the Sacramento Valley at San Francisco State College in San Francisco, CA, in 1972; the Israel Museum in Jerusalem, Israel, in 1981; and the Greg Kucera Gallery

 in Seattle, WA, in 2008.
-Her public collections are housed in different places, including Meijer Sculpture Gardens in Grand Rapids, MI, Yale University in New Haven, CT, and the Metropolitan Museum of Art in New York, NY.
+Her public collections are housed in different places, including Meijer Sculpture Gardens in Grand Rapids, MI; Yale University in New Haven, CT; and The Metropolitan Museum of Art in New York, NY.
 Deborah Butterfield is represented by Zolla/Lieberman Gallery in Chicago, IL, the Greg Kucera Gallery in Seattle, WA, and La Louver

-in Los Angeles, CA. Butterfield now lives and works in a studio in Hawaii and a ranch in Bozeman, MT.
+Butterfield lives and works in a studio in Hawaii and a ranch in Bozeman, MT.